hkania/TE_Analyses_Sp2024/README.md

 De novo modeling pipelines for identifying TEs in genomes include well known RepeatModeler and EDTA.
 I will use EarlGrey, a newly developed pipeline that takes advantage of RepeatModeler and adds additional steps to return further curated TE sequences.
 Importantly, a comprehensive benchmarking paper for de novo TE annotation pipelines has not been established.
 This can make it tricky to decide which software to use when working with new genomes.

 **Consequently, there are two relevant challenges I will address in my final project for Biology 724D Spring 2024.**
+  * Update: As of April 15, 2024 only the first aim will be addressed as part of the final project.
+Aim two will be addressed separately.
+It is still contained here for Hannah's organization.

 ## Aims
 First, I aim to blast the unmapped reads from whole genome short read sequences against the Dfam or Rebpase databases and/or send them through a TE annotation pipeline.